-- Formulation of strategic and operational objectives - Scientific research (e.g. operational definitions of biogeographic provinces, understanding of population and biological connectivity, including source-sink properties and fluxes), with identification of uncertainties and gaps - Collection of baseline data (all available information) - Application of area-based and rulesbased management tools (e.g. APEIs) - Recognition of existing management measures in the Area that have been implemented by competent authorities.
+- Formulation of strategic and operational objectives - Scientific research (e.g. operational definitions of biogeographic understanding provinces, of population and biological source/ including connectivity, sink properties and fluxes), with identification of uncertainties and qaps - Collection of baseline data (all available information) - Application of area-based and rules-based management tools (e.g. APEIs) - Recognition of existing management measures in the Area that have been implemented by competent authorities.